DCC-EX/dcc-ex.github.io/docs/get-started/arduino-ide.rst

 Use the Serial Monitor to do a quick test
 -----------------------------------------

+..
+NOTE:: The programming track (PROG) is for programming only.
+Make sure you are on the MAIN track if you expect your loco to move or respond to light or sound commands.

 The Arduino IDE has a built in serial monitor.
 That means that in addition to uploading updates to your Command Station, we can interact with the Command Station.
 Select "Tools -> Serial Monitor".
 Or click on the "serial monitor" icon near the upper right of the window.